goerz/vimrc/bundle/julia-vim/README.md

 In this mode, symbols will be substituted as you type, as soon as some extra character appears after the symbol and a LaTeX sequence can unambiguously be identified.

-For example, if you type `a \neq b` the `\neq` will be changed to `≠` right after the space, before you input the `b`.
+For example, if you type `a \ne b` the `\ne` will be changed to `≠` right after the space, before you input the `b`.

 This does not interfere with the <kbd>Tab</kbd> mapping discussed above.

-The `g:latex_to_unicode_auto` setting can also be changed from the Vim command-line, but you will also need to give the command `:call LaTeXtoUnicode#Init()` for the change to take effect.
+It only works in insert mode, and it doesn't work with emojis.

 This feature is not available with Vim versions lower then 7.4.

+### LaTeX-to-Unicode via keymap

+A different susbstitution mode based on keymaps can be activated with `:let g:latex_to_unicode_keymap = 1`, e.g. by putting it into your `.vimrc` file.
+This works similarly to the as-you-type method described above, but it has the advantage that it works under more circumstances, e.g. in command-line mode when searching with `/` or `?`, and when using the `f` and `t` commands.
+The main disadvantage is that you don't see the whole sequence as you're typing it, and you can't fix mistakes with backspace, for example.
+Another difference is that there is a timeout like for any other mapping.
+In any case, it is possible to use this method in parallel with the other two methods, they don't interfere.
+So if you have the <kbd>Tab</kbd> mapping (discussed above) activated, you still get to see completions and suggestions.
+If you have the as-you-type substitution active, and you make a mistake, you can simply press backspace and keep going, at least in insert mode, and so on.

+This feature might with Vim versions lower then 7.4, but it hasn't been tested.

 ### LaTeX-to-Unicode on other file types